 - Return pot to medium-high heat and fold in mushrooms.
 Cook until tender, 3 to 4 minutes.

 - While soup finishes cooking, heat a skillet over medium-high heat.
 Add second part of cooking oil and then second part of red pepper flakes and shrimp to heated oil.
 Saute until pink on the outside and opaque on the inside, 3 to 6 minutes.

-- Turn off heat to soup, and stir in cream (if using) and spinach.
+- Turn off heat to soup, and stir in butter (if using) and spinach.
 Finish with lemon juice, and season to taste with more salt and pepper.
 Divide soup into bowls and top with shrimp.
 Enjoy your comforting soup!

 Delish!
 I must not have soup at restaurants very often because I thought it was fine with the cream as it was!
 Woo-hoo!
 Made it exactly as is (but without mushrooms, in accordance with our family truce of "No More Mushrooms Ever, I Mean It" that I agreed to once I realized mushrooms have little nutritional properties) and the adults like it and the one child who'd be willing to try it might go for it next time too.
 Wait, I might have added some tomato paste as well to use it up and make space in the fridge.
 Just a thought for next time.0 Helpful

 Simple and delicious - we really enjoyed this and didn’t change anything, except extra tortellini!0 Helpful

 I grated the carrots and garlic.
 I didn't have the mushrooms &hubby doesn't like them.
 I made cashew cream.
 I used red leaf lettuce cut into strips instead of spinach.
 I put hot sauce in mine because my husband is sensitive to red pepper.
 I did put white pepper in the soup.
 My husband topped his with parmesan cheese.
 I used vegan vegetable tofu dumplings.
 It was delicious!0 Helpful